cdeccio/cougarnet/README.md

 if `unshare` were called with `--pid`, but currently that is not an option).

-# Virtual Hosts

-Each virtual host is actually just a process that is running in its own Linux namespace (see the `man` page for `namespaces(7)`).
-Specifically, it is a process spawned with the `unshare` command.
-The `--mount`, `--net`, and `--uts` options are passed to `unshare` command, the result of which is that (respectively):
- - any filesystem mounts created (i.e., with the `mount` command) are only seen by the process, not by the whole system;
- - the network stack, including interfaces, address configuration, firewall, and more, are specific to the process and are not seen by the rest of the system; and
- - the hostname is specific to the process.

-With only these options in use, the virtual hosts all still have access to the system-wide filesystem and all system processes (Note that the former could be changed if `unshare` were called with `--root`, and the latter could be changed if `unshare` were called with `--pid`, but currently that is not an option).

 ## Configuration

 In the Cougarnet configuration file, a host is designated by a hostname on a